Available to students meeting the following criteria:

 - Currently enrolled full-time and paid the University’s health and wellness fee.

 Returning Clients: If you are a returning client, please schedule online using the Student Portal.
+You will have the option to select either a zoom or in-person appointment.
 Please understand that routine appointments must be scheduled well in advance in order to find a time that works for both you and your clinician.

 You will need to check in for the appointment and complete a brief assessment that will help us to better understand how you are currently doing.
 Your counselor will review the information prior to the start of your appointment.
 We will start the Zoom appointment only after you have checked in online and completed the brief assessment.